laminr/aeroknow/README.md

   - [Square Retrofit][retrofitLink] as HTTP Client
   - [Square Moshi][moshiLink] for JSON parsing
   - [Square Picasso][picassoLink] for Image display
+  - [Realm][realmLink] to store user progression
+  - [Realm Extension][realmExtLink] extension by Víctor Manuel Pineda Murcia to help with Realm

 # Current
   - 1st screen : Source list
   - 2nd screen : Subject and Topic for a source
   - 3rd screen : Questions campain screen for a topic

+Realm is used to store important or disinterest in question.
+Question are then sorted by important question, then usual one and eventually the none important ones

 Continious work in progress ;-)